 Transfer Credit for Master of Education Programs

-Management in the Inclusive Classroom or Differentiated Instruction
+Management in the Quality Classroom or Differentiated Instruction

 Students wishing to transfer graduate credit must submit the following items with the Admission documents: